vanphan24/cluster-peering-failover-demo/README.md

 kubectl apply -f exportedsvc-counting.yaml --context $dc3
 ```

-9. Update the service-resolver and add dc3 as one of the failover targets.
-   - Edit the service-resolver.yaml file by adding ```- peer: 'dc3'``` as one of the targets.
+9. Edit the service-resolver.yaml file by adding ```- peer: 'dc3'``` as one of the targets.

-It should look like this:
+It should look like below.
+Make sure the name of the peer in the service-resolver file matches the name to gave for each peer when you established peering (either in the UI or using CRD acceptor and dialer files).
 ```
 apiVersion: consul.hashicorp.com/v1alpha1
 kind: ServiceResolver